GGQQmax/TKU-MCP/README.md

 ![](https://badge.mcpx.dev?type=server 'MCP Server')

+> [!WARNING]
+> Reminder: This project is intended only to demonstrate the use of MCP.
+It is not meant for production use or full implementation.

 TKU-MCP connects TronClass to Claude AI through the Model Context Protocol (MCP), allowing Claude to directly interact with TronClass

 ## Installation